 [RF: Has the Site Plan application going to the planning board chairperson.
 In most rural towns applicants need to review the project with the CEO first to determine the zone, use, requirements, and be explained what a site plan is, prior to making application.
 You should determine if this is a role the PB Chairperson is willing to take, or if the CEO as a paid town employee is the best starting point.
 Applicants who retain professional engineers are familiar with the requirements and process and could go directly to the PB.]

-All applications for Site Plan Review and Approval are made to the Code Enforcement Officer Planning Board Chair, in writing, on the appropriate forms, and in accordance with the review procedures prescribed by this Section of this Zoning Law.
-In the event the Code Enforcement Officer determines the application meets all of the requirements of this Zoning Law, the application shall be forwarded by the Code Enforcement Officer to the Planning Board for further review in accordance with the provisions of this Zoning Law and Town Subdivision Regulations.
-In the event the Code Enforcement Officer finds that the application does not comply in one or more respects with the provisions of this Zoning Law, the application shall be denied by the Code Enforcement Officer, with leave to appeal the Code Enforcement Officer's determination to the Zoning Board of Appeals in accordance with the provisions of Section 110 of this Zoning Law.
-The Code Enforcement Officer shall refer the applicant to the Planning Board for Site Plan Review and Approval and in accordance with Section 274-a of the Town Law and the more specific design standards and review procedures set forth in this Section.
+All applications for Site Plan Review and Approval are made to the Planning Board Chair, in writing, on the appropriate forms, and in accordance with the review procedures prescribed by this Section of this Zoning Law, and in accordance with Section 274-a of the Town Law and the more specific design standards and review procedures set forth in this Section.

 Where a proposed Site Plan contains one or more features which do not comply with the Site Plan Regulations, application may be made to the Zoning Board of Appeals for an Area Variance pursuant to Section 110 of this Zoning Law, without the necessity of a decision or determination of the Code Enforcement Officer.

-Within three (3) months of the Sketch Plan Conference, a complete application for Site Plan Review and Approval shall be made and shall be accompanied by not less than eight (8) delivered to the Town Clerk along with one original print paper prints (or as many additional prints as may be required for circulation purposes under SEQR) of the proposed Site Plan drawings, site assessment data, related technical reports and environmental impact assessment documents and, unless impracticable, one electronic file of the proposed Site Plan drawings, site assessment data, related technical reports and environmental impact assessment documents, in a form usable by the Town’s professionals, where applicable, and for posting on the Town of Taghkanic website.
-The Planning Board may reduce the number of paper copies of such documents upon satisfaction of the electronic filing.
-Such plans and other documents shall be submitted at least twenty-one (21) five (5) days prior to a scheduled regular meeting of the Planning Board and shall include information drawn from the following checklist of items, as deemed necessary by the Planning Board at the time of the Sketch Plan Conference, and drawn from the following checklist of items.
-The drawing(s) must be which is provided on a drawing certified by a licensed civil engineer, registered landscape architect, registered architect or other licensed design professionals, as may be necessary to comply with the professional licensing regulations administered by the New York State Education Department:
+Within three (3) months of the Sketch Plan Conference, a complete application for Site Plan Review and Approval shall be delivered to the Town Clerk along with one original print (or as many additional prints as may be required for circulation purposes under SEQR) of the proposed Site Plan drawings, site assessment data, related technical reports and environmental impact assessment documents and, unless impracticable, one electronic file of the proposed Site Plan drawings, site assessment data, related technical reports and environmental impact assessment documents, in a form usable by the Town’s professionals, where applicable, and for posting on the Town of Taghkanic website.
+Such plans and other documents shall be submitted at least five (5) days prior to a scheduled regular meeting of the Planning Board and shall include information, as deemed necessary by the Planning Board at the time of the Sketch Plan Conference, and drawn from the following checklist of items.
+The drawing(s) must be certified by a licensed civil engineer, registered landscape architect, registered architect or other licensed design professionals, as may be necessary to comply with the professional licensing regulations administered by the New York State Education Department:

 Site Plan Drawing.
 A Site Plan showing the following information, as deemed necessary by the Planning Board: